Accessibility statement for the Bridgit Digital Service

 Interactive components and screen reader announcements

-We are improving component markup and screen reader announcements as part of our ongoing accessibility work.
+We are continuing to improve component markup and screen reader announcements.

 Disproportionate burden